epam/edp-codebase-operator/docs/api.md

-GitServerStatus defines the observed state of GitServer
+GitServerStatus defines the observed state of GitServer.

 <table>
     <thead>